Tuesday, March 25, 2008

 so they are not affected by the celebration.

 How about this one?
-Making your ten year old kid go to school all day, then go to the private institute for another one to five hours to study English, Math, Science, etc. Then this child continues the routine through junior high and high school, has no social life (or social skills), writes the big exam they write in high school that practically determines your fate, does pretty average on this exam, cant get into the program his parents wanted him to get into (I mean, um, the program he wanted to get into), sees no hope in his future because he will never get a job with a company, so he jumps off a building.
-Normal?
-Im not gonna go as far as saying that this is normal over here, but it happens because there is so much competition for every job and placement.
+Making your ten year old kid go to school all day, then go to the private institute for another one to five hours to study English, Math, Science, etc. Then this child continues the routine through junior high and high school, has no social life (or social skills), writes the big exam they write in high school that practically determines your fate, does pretty average on this exam, can’t get into the program his parents wanted him to get into (I mean, um, the program he wanted to get into), sees no hope in his future because he will never get a job with a “company,” so he jumps off a building.

 And one more.
 Your dad works hard and goes to work every morning at 7:00 AM.
 He comes home every night at around midnight, give or take, completely smashed.
-Your mom puts up with this for some reason, and you dont even know there is something wrong because this is just how it is.
-Your dad has to live like this because its how business is done in your country.
-Normal?
-Sure.
-Typical?
-Pretty much.
+Your mom puts up with this for some reason, and you don’t even know there is something wrong because this is just how it is.
+Your dad has to live like this because it’s how business is done in your country.

-Dont take this the wrong way.
-Thing is, Im not even tryna bitch about Korea.
-Im just explaining what normal people do here.
+Don’t take this the wrong way.
+Thing is, I’m not even tryna bitch about

 Monday, March 03, 2008